 The plan proponent has the burden of proof at the confirmation hearing.
-At least 3 business days before the confirmation hearing, the plan proponent must file the following with the Clerk:
+At least three business days before the confirmation hearing, the plan proponent must file the following with the Clerk:

-a Summary Ballot Report and Certification,
+a Summary Ballot Report and Certification;

-a motion for confirmation of the plan describing the proof that the plan proponent will offer for each of the elements of § 1129(a) of the Code, and
+a motion for confirmation of the plan describing the proof that the plan proponent will offer for each of the applicable elements of § 1129(a); and

-any other document necessary to achieve plan confirmation.
+any other document the plan proponent asserts is necessary to achieve plan confirmation.

-“Cram Down” under § 1129(b).
+“Cram Down” under §§ 1129(b) or 1191.

-A motion for a “cram down” pursuant to § 1129(b) of the Code will be heard at the confirmation hearing only if a request for hearing is filed and served at least 14 days before the scheduled confirmation hearing.
+A motion for a “cram down” under §§ 1129(b) or 1191 will be heard at the confirmation hearing only if a request for hearing is filed and served at least 14 days before the scheduled confirmation hearing.
 The movant must serve that motion on the attorney for all members of the non-accepting class (or the members of that class if they are not represented by counsel), the attorney for any committee (or the committee members if the committee is not represented by counsel), and the United States trustee.

 Order Confirming a Chapter 11 Plan.

-The proposed findings of fact and order confirming the plan must be in substantially the same form as the form entitled “Order Confirming Chapter 11 Plan.”
-See Vt.
-LB Form H.
+The proposed findings of fact and order confirming the plan must be in substantially the same form as Vt.
+LB Form H-1 (for non-subchapter V cases) or Vt.
+LB Form H-2 (for subchapter V cases).

 Conspicuous Identification of the Plan the Court Confirmed.